LLNL/kosh/README.md

 In addition Kosh aims to make data access and sharing as simple as possible.

-Via "loaders" Kosh can open files associated with datasets in a seamless fashion independently of the actual file format.
-Kosh's loader can also load data in different format, although numpy is the most usual output type.
+Via "loaders", "transformers" and "operators" Kosh can access and process data in a consistent fashion, decoupled from data format and location.

 # Getting Started